 '''

-unicode_name_matches(text)
+python_matches(text)

+Match attributes or global python names

 '''

 Match Latex-like syntax for unicode characters base on the name of the character.

 This does \GREEK SMALL LETTER ETA ->

 Works only on valid python 3 identifier, or on combining characters that will combine to form a valid identifier.